 By working together, there is a great deal we in the vision sector can do to use the new public health indicator to improve eye health of people across England including higher risk groups.
 We can:

 - Encourage Health and Wellbeing Boards, Clinical Commissioning Groups, Directors of Public Health and the new Local Eye Health Networks to tackle preventable sight loss in their Joint Strategic needs assessments, Joint Health and Wellbeing Strategies and commissioning.
-A UK Vision Strategy JSNA template for Health and Wellbeing Boards is available here
+UK Vision Strategy JSNA guidance for Health and Wellbeing Boards is available here

 - The RNIB have produced a sight loss data tool to help with collating data for JSNAs locally.
 The tool is available here